shawdm/darrenshaw_org/cv.md

 Lead developer for the chat bot UI, allowing the integration of bot and human customer assistance.
 The interesting challenge in this project was to not make the integration seamless.
 Transferring a customer from a bot to a human should not be jarring, but it needed to be clear to the customer who they were talking to.
 Technology Used: Watson Conversation, LiveChat, NodeJS, Javascript.

-### US Masters, Roland Garros, Wimbledon 2016
+### US Masters, Roland Garros, ABM Amro, Wimbledon 2016
-Technical lead and developer for Machine Leaning based social media analytics.
+Technical lead and developer for Machine Leaning based social media analytics system.
+Machine learning based classifier used to identify content on social media relavant to each tournament.
 Technology Used: Watson Natural Language Classifier, Alchemy Language API, Apache Spark, NodeJS, Java

 ### Shop Direct